brunofreda/lvl-up/README.md

   showing the selected task's data
 - A settings button to choose whether to hide completed tasks or not
 - A score counter which adds a point with each task completed
-- The data is saved in the local storage
+- The data is saved in the local storage using Hive

 ## Some of the things the full app would have